-Like for the fidelity, we omit the indication of the von Neumann algebra for $\cP$ whenever it is clear from the context, and write $\cP_{\M}(\omega,\sigma)=\cP_{\M}(\ket \xi , \sigma)$ if $\ket \xi$ is a purification of $\omega$.
-For $\cP(\omega,\sigma)\leq\epsilon$ we also use the notation $\omega\approx_{\epsilon}\sigma$, and say that $\omega$ and $\sigma$ are $\epsilon$-close.
+As for the fidelity, we often omit the indication of the von Neumann algebra and moreover write $\cP_{\M}(\omega,\sigma)=\cP_{\M}(\ket \xi , \sigma)$ if $\ket \xi$ is a purification of $\omega$.
 A detailed discussion of the properties of the purified distance can be found in~\cite{Tomamichel09}.
-Although their scope is restricted to finite-dimensional Hilbert spaces, many of the properties follow in the same way for general systems described by von Neumann algebras.
-It is for instance easy to see that the purified distance defines a metric on $\Ss(\M)$.
-The following Lemma shows the equivalence to the norm distance on $\cN(\M)$.
+(Although this discussion is restricted to systems described by finite-dimensional spaces, many of the properties follow in the same way for general systems.)
+It is for instance easy to see that the purified distance defines a metric on $\Ss(\M)$ that is equivalent to the norm distance on $\cN(\M)$,